PulseBot-gg/Pulse-Docs/index.md

 <u><b>Playing Media</b></u>

-Getting Pulse to play you audio is as simple as running the enque command, and attaching a media file, or a URL or search request!
+Getting Pulse to play you audio is as simple as running the enque command, and attaching a media file, or entering a URL or search request!

 <u><b>Final Notes</b></u>